 You may be wondering what lime bloom actually is, luckily, we have all of the answers.
 Lime bloom — also known as efflorescence — is a natural phenomenon, and while it’s unsightly, it’s usually nothing to be concerned about and doesn't have a detrimental impact on the render itself.

 Although it's reassuring to know lime bloom may not damage your work, in many cases it will affect the appearance of a building which is why efflorescence is a problem.

 What does lime bloom look like?

 Lime bloom appears as a general lightening or discolouration on coloured cement-based products that are otherwise sound and fully cured.
-It doesn’t result from a fault with the product or the workmanship but rather from the intolerance of cement to certain conditions during its early stage of hydration.
-It can occur when rendered elevations are subjected to damp conditions, and/or low temperatures during early curing.
-The resulting thin film of what is essentially lime on the surface of the product may be a slight eyesore but certainly doesn’t affect the integrity of the render.
+It doesn’t result from a fault with the product, but rather from the intolerance of cement to certain conditions during its early stage of hydration.
+It can occur when rendered elevations are subjected to damp conditions and/or low temperatures during early curing, saturated backgrounds, or excessive moisture in the atmosphere (such as rainfall during or soon after application).

 Thoroughly rinse off with water, using a jet washer on the fan setting, at a strength of no higher than 60 bar, working from the top down.

 In a few cases, after an acid wash the render still remains stained from weather damage.
 Providing the integrity of the render has not been affected, then decoration with a product such as webersil P silicone paint can be considered as a way of unifying the colour again.